Kostas Karamanlis: 2007 election

+Kostas Karamanlis with Vladimir Putin in Kremlin, 2008.

 In the 2007 general election, Karamanlis was re-elected with a diminished majority, following the 2007 Greek forest fires that ravaged much of western Peloponnese and southern Euboea.
 He pledged to continue with his reform and privatization programme as well as to form a new Cabinet.

 On 19 September 2007, he presented a new cabinet.

-2009 elections
+2009 election

 In the 2009 general election, Karamanlis and New Democracy were voted out of the government.
 He stepped down on 30 November after elections within the New Democracy party for the election of new party leader.

 Criticism

 The prime minister came under criticism during the wildfires of 2007.
 With hundreds of thousands of acres burning and many deaths, the government had faced growing scrutiny for its response to the fires.
 In the days following the fires and the seeming lack of a substantial fire-fighting response adequate to stop the blazes, the government suggested the process was not natural and the work of arsonists.

 A group of Pakistani men has claimed that they were abducted by Greek and British intelligence agents in the wake of the 7 July 2005 London bombings.
 The governments of Greece, Pakistan, and Britain have denied accusations that they were involved in the alleged detention of 28 Pakistanis for several days in Athens and Ioannina after the 7 July bombings in London.
 The prosecutor assigned to the case said he had no evidence of who committed the abductions, but the main opposition party PASOK called for the resignation of Greek public order minister Georgios Voulgarakis.
 An unnamed human rights group (possibly biased) also called for the resignation of the Prime Minister, Kostas Karamanlis over the allegations.

 A number of serious scandals involving Karamanlis's closest ministers and members of his party surfaced during his term, damaging his public image severely.
 Karamanlis was largely elected in 2004 due to his plea to "clear" public life from corruption.

 Another criticism against Karamanlis and his cabinet involved the 2008 riots, which started after the killing of 15-year-old Alexandros Grigoropoulos by a police officer.
 Police said Grigoropoulos was in a group of four teenagers who used hard language to a few policemen by a car.
 One officer was charged, and Reuters noted that "Greece has a tradition of violence at student rallies and fire bomb attacks by anarchist groups."
 Amnesty International called for a speedy investigation.
 The death of Grigoropoulos resulted in large demonstrations and widespread riots in major Greek and foreign cities.

 After he left office, many in Greece continued to blame the New Democracy governments of Karamanlis for economic difficulties.
 Financial markets and Greece's EU partners chastised the country for vastly underestimated budget deficits under his watch.